John Hynes (ice hockey): Wilkes-Barre/Scranton Penguins

 On August 4, 2009, Hynes was named an assistant coach for the Wilkes-Barre/Scranton Penguins, by general manager Ray Shero.
 He served as an assistant under coach Todd Reirden.
-On July 31, 2010, the WBS Penguins announced that Hynes would be the team's new head coach, after Reirden was promoted to an assistant coaching position for the Pittsburgh Penguins.
+On July 31, 2010, the WBS Penguins announced that Hynes would be the team's new head coach after Reirden was promoted to an assistant coaching position for the Pittsburgh Penguins.

 Under Hynes, the WBS Penguins qualified for the playoffs in all five seasons, reaching the conference finals twice.

 New Jersey Devils

-On June 2, 2015, Hynes was named as the new head coach of the New Jersey Devils of the National Hockey League (NHL), replacing Scott Stevens and Adam Oates.
+On June 2, 2015, Hynes was named as head coach of the New Jersey Devils of the National Hockey League (NHL), replacing Scott Stevens and Adam Oates.
 He became the youngest head coach in the NHL for the 2015–16 season.
-On April 5, 2018, Hynes coached the Devils to their first playoff appearance since the 2011–12 season when they defeated the Toronto Maple Leafs.
+On April 5, 2018, Hynes coached the Devils to their first playoff appearance since the 2011–12 season.
 However, they lost in the First Round to the Tampa Bay Lightning in five games.
 On January 3, 2019, Hynes signed a multi-year contract extension with the Devils.

 On December 3, 2019, Hynes was fired by the Devils and was replaced by assistant coach Alain Nasreddine.

 Nashville Predators

-On January 7, 2020, Hynes was named as the new head coach of the Nashville Predators, replacing Peter Laviolette.
+On January 7, 2020, Hynes was named as head coach of the Nashville Predators, replacing Peter Laviolette.
+Hynes was fired on May 30, 2023, after parts of four seasons in Nashville.

+Minnesota Wild

+On November 27, 2023, Hynes was appointed head coach of the Minnesota Wild.